25-26 Photography Assignments

 • Make Photo Assignment folders in Progress folder

-• Locate/Open Photography Journal (Google Classroom) or your old one
+• Open Photography Journal (Google Classroom)

 2. History of Photography